MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 4. [Deploy the Office 365 updates](deploy-software-updates.md) to clients.

 > [!Important]
+> - Starting in Configuration Manager version 1706 Office 365 client updates have moved to the **Office 365 Client Management** >**Office 365 Updates** node.
+This move won't impact your current ADR configuration.
-> Prior to Configuration Manager version 1610 you must download and deploy updates in the same languages configured on Office 365 clients.
+> - Prior to Configuration Manager version 1610 you must download and deploy updates in the same languages configured on Office 365 clients.
 For example, let's say you have an Office 365 client configured with the en-us and de-de languages.
 On the site server, you download and deploy only en-us content for an applicable Office 365 update.
 When the user starts the installation from Software Center for this update, the update hangs while downloading the content for de-de.

 ## Restart behavior and client notifications for Office 365 updates
 When you deploy an update to an Office 365 client, the restart behavior and client notifications are different depending on the version of Configuration Manager.
 The following table provides information about the end-user experience when the client receives an Office 365 update: